triton-inference-server/triton_distributed/examples/llm/vllm/benchmark/README.md

-For example for input sequence length 3000 and output sequence length 150 after sweeping different tensor parallellism strategies on an two H100 x 8 GPU nodes we've found that using 2 instances of TP 4 for context (on one node) and using 1 instance of TP 8 for generate gives the best throughput at a latency target of 50 tokens per sec per user.
+For example for input sequence length 3000 and output sequence length 150 after sweeping different tensor parallellism strategies on an two H100 x 8 GPU nodes we've found that using 2 instances of TP 4 for context (on one node) and using 1 instance of TP 8 for generate (on the second node) gives the best throughput at a latency target of 50 tokens per sec per user.

 At that latency target, in our early measurements disaggregated serving outperforms traditional aggregated LLM serving by more than 2x